Kunlong1994/lab3/Lab-03.md

 **a.
 Turn in a copy of your final state diagram.**

 ### 3. Create your data logger!
 Now it's up to you to integrate the software and hardware necessary to interface with your data logger!
-Your logger should be able to record a stream of analog data (at a sample rate of your desire) and then play it back at some later point in time on the 16x2 LCD display, a Graphical display, or some other mode of output.
+Your logger should be able to record a stream of analog data (at a sample rate of your desire) and then play it back at some later point in time on your display of choice.

 **a.
 Record and upload a short demo video of your logger in action.**